jadecobra/python_tdd_exercises/source/how_to/create_tdd_environment.rst

 Both of these can be summed up as ``remove duplication``

-So far there is not much to improve on what has been written but there has been duplication.
+So far there is not much to improve on what has been written but there has been repetition

 * ``python3 -m unittest`` was run to see the test fail
 * ``python3 -m unittest`` was run to see the test pass